 Someone asked me recently why Bromley Mountain started Mom's Day Off.
 Basically, we're a family-oriented ski mountain.
 All of our trails lead to our comfortable base lodge, so it's easier for families to ski safely and to find each other even if they're on different trails.
 We offer lessons that cater to adults or children and their particular needs.
 We have the Junior Instruction Ski Program (JISP) to help your kids learn to ski or snowboard in a safe, structured environment.

 When Fred Pabst, Jr., formed Bromley 76 years ago, he wanted it to be a special place to ski in New England.
-In fact, we're the only major ski mountain in New England with a southern exposure,
+In fact, we're the only major ski mountain in New England with a southern exposure, earning us the title of "Vermont's Ski Mountain.

 But it's not the only thing that makes us special.
 For those who work here and those who ski and snowboard here, Bromley offers a sense of security, comfort, loyalty, and community that you won't find at any other mountain resort.